makeclean/csg2csg/README.md

 Run python3 csg2csg.py --file <mcnp input file>

 ## Caveats
 Several!
-Right now only	MCNP can be read, and then written to Serpent and OpenMC.
-When the file	can\
+Right now only	MCNP can be read, and then written to MCNP Serpent and OpenMC.
- be read only a	   subset of MCNP surfaces    can be read
+When the file can be read only a subset of MCNP surfaces can be read

 MCNP Surfaces Supported
  - P,PX,PY,PZ